jsb58p/CS-303-Assignment-1/README.md

 After all previous steps have been completed, the user may use the object to access class member functions.
 -
-Functions must be called within main function, and can be called within the try/catch block to handle out_of_range exceptions.
+Functions can be called within the try/catch block to handle out_of_range exceptions.

 # 4. Function Descriptions